intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/lstm/README.md

-# AutoLSTM examples on household_electricity dataset
+# AutoLSTM examples on nyc_taxi dataset
-This example will demonstrate that Auto LSTM performs automatic time series forecasting on household electricity.
+This example will demonstrate that Auto LSTM performs automatic time series forecasting on nyc_taxi.
 Auto Lstm will return the best hyperparameter set within the specified hyperparameter range.

 ## Prepare the environment
 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: